techscaleinfinite/techscaleinfinite.github.io/docs/introduction/cloud-float/my-account-page.md

 **5. Access Token as Your Password** In the password field (yes, you read that right), you'll paste the Access Token you copied earlier from Docker Hub.
 This might feel a bit unconventional, but it's a secure way to establish the connection without revealing your actual password.

-**6. Congratulations, You're Integrated!** Once you've entered your D_**ocker Hub username and pasted the Access Token**_, it's time to pat yourself on the back.
+**6. Congratulations, You're Integrated!** Once you've entered your **Docker Hub username and pasted the Access Token**_, it's time to pat yourself on the back.
 You've successfully integrated your Docker Hub account with Scale Infinite.

 This connection opens up a world of possibilities, allowing you to seamlessly use Docker Hub within the Scale Infinite ecosystem.